lfn3/personal-site/content/post/error-handling-in-asp-net-mvc.md

 Ideally there'd be some way of jacking the error status code when getting directed from the custom error definition, but I haven't figured out a way of doing that yet, or if it's even possible.
 If anyone's got any ideas, once again hit me up at [@lfln3](https://twitter.com/lfln3).

-I'd not hugely comfortable personally with having code exectue in my error handlers, but if you're ok with it, go nuts.
+I'd not hugely comfortable personally with having code execute in my error handlers, but if you're ok with it, go nuts.
 In any case, this should basically iron-clad your app against the possiblity of showing any ugly yellow pages to your users.

 I have created a nuget package to speed this thing up a little, which you can find [here](https://www.nuget.org/packages/MVCErrorPages/), or just run `Install-Package MVCErrorPages`.
 It does include the MVC customErrors stuff, which I'm gonna cover in a later installment.
-But in the mean time, google should be able to help you out.
-In the meantime... good luck, I guess?
+But in the meantime, google should be able to help you out.
+Until then... good luck, I guess?